cauphenuny/terminal-stg/README.md

 * run
   1. run `./server` in one terminal
   2. run `./client [server_ip]` in another terminal, example: `./client 172.45.33.101`
+  3. you are admin when you both run `./server`and `./client` without ip

 * instructions
   forked from [this repository](https://github.com/wierton/socket-based-naive-game)